 Shoulder replacement surgery - The prosthesis (artificial parts) replaces the damaged part of the shoulder joint in this surgery.
 This procedure destroys the source of dysfunction and pain.
 Different types of shoulder arthroplasty include resurfacing hemiarthroplasty, hemiarthroplasty, stemless total shoulder arthroplasty, reverse total shoulder arthroplasty and anatomic total shoulder arthroplasty

 Wrist replacement surgery - In this arthroplasty, the injured parts of the wrist bones are replaced with artificial parts.
 The surgery improves the stability of the wrist bone.

-Toes and fingers replacement surgery - The injured parts of the toe joints and finger joints are removed and are replaced with the artificial components in this replacement surgery.
+Toes and fingers replacement surgery - The injured parts of the toe joints and finger joints are removed and are replaced with artificial components in this replacement surgery.